-Professor Boris Koch of the Institute for Polar Research (Germany) together with a group of other scientists discovered that the water at the molecular level keeps a “memory” of all organic life forms that have existed in it.
+Professor Boris Koch of the Institute for Polar Research (Germany) together with a team of other scientists discovered that the water at the molecular level might keep a “memory” of all organic life forms that have existed in it.

 The scientists found organic molecules in water and managed to determine what living organisms they belong to and for how long they have been in it.
-Exact atomic structure of each molecule can help identify what species it belonged to.
+The exact atomic structure of each molecule can help identify what species it belonged to.
 There were many such “traces of life” in the water, so they were called “molecular memory of water“.

-Surprisingly, the organic matter should quickly and completely dissolve in water to water, carbon dioxide and other gases.
+Surprisingly, the organic matter should quickly and completely dissolve in water to water, carbon dioxide, and other gases.
 However, the study showed a different picture.

-As recent studies show, the molecular structure of water, in contrast with the one of crystals, can be easily changed by any external influences.
+As recent studies show, the molecular structure of water, in contrast with one of the crystals, can be easily changed by any external influences.
 Hydrogen bonds are easily formed between water molecules, through which the water forms a kind of “conglomerates”, or molecular structures.

 Every 16 super-molecules form so-called clusters, similar to pieces of ice.
 These clusters are the basic elements of water.
 The most interesting is that these clusters are quite stable and do not break down even at the boiling point.
 Therefore, they do not form relationships with each other and remain independent entities.

-In pure water clusters are in quite a chaotic state, while the impurities organize clusters in a certain way.
+In pure water, clusters are in quite a chaotic state, while the impurities organize clusters in a certain way.
 When there are other molecules in water, clusters are oriented around them in various shapes and affect all other clusters due to the effect of attraction and repulsion between them.

-Scientists are open about the fact that the water is a programmable storage media.
-It can store any information, because molecules in the clusters can be connected in various structures.
-Experiments have shown that the configuration of molecules changes very easy and quickly depending on the impact on it.
+It seems that water might store any information because molecules in the clusters can be connected in various structures.
+Experiments have shown that the configuration of molecules changes very easily and quickly depending on the impact on it.

-In turn, scientists from the U.S. found that clusters take the form of “Platonic solids” such as tetrahedron, hexahedron, octahedron, dodecahedron and icosahedron.
-It can be said that water is a liquid crystal, because its molecules always have the correct geometric shape.
+In turn, scientists from the U.S. found that clusters take the form of “Platonic solids” such as tetrahedron, hexahedron, octahedron, dodecahedron, and icosahedron.
+It can be said that water is a liquid crystal because its molecules always have the correct geometric shape.